Thoughts from the Science to Street Art Director

 As a global society, we need to encourage all community to invest in Science, Technology, Engineering and Math (STEM) to meet our future science workforce needs in tackling grand challenges of today and tomorrow.
 To invest in the future of science, we must create new approaches to STEM accessibility; and provide opportunities to encourage equality within STEM learning and fields.
 The future of STEM advancement rests on the responsibility of diversifying the future STEM workforce and engaging community to become STEM stakeholders regardless of current educational levels, background, or legacy.

 Science to Street Art aims to challenge unconscious bias of what it means to communicate and understand science.
 To do this we take a non-traditional approach to STEM outreach by merging science with Street Art – an artistry founded by communities that have historically experienced marginalization.
-By fusing science into an art that is integrated into the heart of community and hip-hop culture – we are creating community viewing experiences that introduce science concepts through public art.
-By viewing murals on routes to school, work or home – the experiences provide spontaneous visual learning opportunities for children, families and the public due to ease of accessibility.
+By fusing science into culturally relevant art forms that are integrated into the heart of community and pop culture – we collectively create community viewing experiences that introduce science concepts through public art.
+By viewing public art on routes to school, work or home – the experiences provide spontaneous visual learning opportunities for children, families and the public due to ease of accessibility.

-Science to Street art is an investment in the future of STEM and the Madison street art community.
-We have the opportunity to inspire Madison community to connect; talk science when they happen upon science public art; and encourage students to pursue STEM fields by providing stunning visual learning within their communities that complements their K-12 experience.
+Science to Street art is an investment in the future of STEM and the Wisconsin street art and public art communities.
+We have the opportunity to inspire community to connect; talk science when they happen upon science public art; and encourage students to pursue STEM fields by providing stunning visual learning within their communities that complements their K-12 experience.

-After our pilot year, we will explore funding opportunities and partnerships to expand the program.
+Currently, we are exploring funding opportunities and partnerships to expand the program.
 We are looking forward to bringing the Science to Street Art experience to more communities throughout the state, nationally, and beyond!

 Where did the Science to Street Art idea come from?